The Intent of Beechfield School's Curriculum

 Beechfield's curriculum provides opportunities to identify children's talents and develops their sense of self belief by enabling them to experience success and personal fulfilment.

 We have a firm focus on developing and mastering the 'basics' through a highly structured approach to teaching reading, writing and maths.
 Children are taught using concrete examples that are transferred into their mathematical and literacy work.

 Through our curriculum we develop a love of reading and the acquisition of a rich vocabulary.
 We offer the children the opportunity to learn from each other and from their diverse backgrounds.
 We use our local area and outdoor learning to enrich children's life experiences.
 Our curriculum encourages our children to ask interesting questions and become independent thinkers.
 We are willing to change and adapt our curriculum to acknowledge the childrens' interests.

 Our team of subject leaders monitor the provision of their subjects through the learning environments, experiences shared on Twitter, the progress evident in books and through pupil voice.
 They provide guidance for teachers on how to maximise learning and assessment opportunities in their subject areas.

 The Government has introduced a new National Curriculum which took effect from September 2014.
 Click here to download the National Curriculum.

 From Nursery, the children follow a structured phonics programme called "Read, Write, Inc".
 This takes place daily from 9.00-9.30 Monday to Thursday and from 9.30-10.00 on Fridays.

-We use the JIGSAW scheme to teach all of our personal, social, health education objectives.
+We use the JIGSAW scheme to teach all of our RSHE (Relationships, Sex Education and Health Education) objectives.
 This includes the statutory guidance for relationships and health education for primary schools.
 If you would like more information about the curriculum, please ask your child's teacher who will be happy to provide this information.